 - Crimp the edge of the crust with your favorite method of decoration.

-- In a medium bowl, whisk together the sugar, cinnamon, salt, ginger, cloves, and nutmeg.
+- Whisk together the sugar, cinnamon, salt, ginger, cloves, and nutmeg in a medium bowl.

-- In a large bowl, whisk together the eggs, pumpkin puree, evaporated milk, and vanilla.
+- Whisk together the eggs, pumpkin puree, evaporated milk, and vanilla in a large bowl.

 - Carefully pour the pie filling into the waiting pie crust in the pie plate.

-- Partially bake the pie in a preheated oven for 30-35 minutes.
+- Partially bake in a preheated oven for 30-35 minutes.

 - While the pie partially bakes, roll out the second pie crust.